On conformal biharmonic maps and hypersurfaces: Introduction

 One of the major differences between biharmonic and c-biharmonic submanifolds is the fact that there exist c-biharmonic hypersurfaces in hyperbolic space, while there are no known proper biharmonic hypersurfaces in spaces of non-positive constant sectional curvature.
-This fact is illustrated by the following
+This fact is illustrated by the following result which can be seen as a counterpart of Theorem \ref{thm:inclusion-sphere}.